torvalds/linux/Documentation/trace/hwlat_detector.rst

  - hwlat_detector/window	- amount of time between (width) runs (usecs)
  - hwlat_detector/mode	- the thread mode

-By default, the hwlat detector's kernel thread will migrate across each CPU specified in cpumask at the beginning of a new window, in a round-robin fashion.
+By default, one hwlat detector's kernel thread will migrate across each CPU specified in cpumask at the beginning of a new window, in a round-robin fashion.
 This behavior can be changed by changing the thread mode, the available options are:

  - none:        do not force migration
  - round-robin: migrate across each CPU specified in cpumask [default]
+ - per-cpu:     create one thread for each cpu in tracing_cpumask